opendialogai/opendialog/readme.md

 # OpenDialog - open-source conversational applications management system

-OpenDialog is a Laravel-based application that enables you to quickly build conversational applications.
+OpenDialog enables you to quickly build conversational applications.

-It provides a web frontend that can be styled to your specific needs and can be embedded on any website.
+It provides a web widget that can be styled to specific needs and can be embedded on any website.

-Conversations are described using OpenDialog's flexible conversational markup language, while messages are defined using Opendialog's message markup.
+You write conversational applications using OpenDialog's flexible conversational language, and define the messages that your bot will send the user through OpenDialog's message markup language.

-# Set Up Instructions
+For all the details of how OpenDialog helps you build sophisticated chatbots visit our [documentation site](https://docs.opendialog.ai).

+# Trying out OpenDialog

+If you want to see OpenDialog in action you can try out the latest version through our automatically produced Docker image.

+As long as you have Docker installed on your local machine you can do:
+- `cd docker/od-demo`
+- `docker-compose up -d app`
+- `docker-compose exec app bash docker/od-demo/update-docker.sh`

+You can then visit http://localhost and login to OpenDialog with admin@example.com / opendialog

 ## Quickstart